Dot

 Dot was selected by the Zill family of Boynton Beach, FL and named after Dorothy Zill, wife of Laurence Zill and mother of Walter, Gary and Marlys Zill.

 Dot is known for its exceptionally rich, robust and delicious flavor that many people treasure.
-Its flavor is unique and difficult to classify by group, though we classify it as classical in flavor.
+Its flavor is unique and difficult to classify by group, though we identify it as classic in flavor.
 It is ovate in shape and typically yellow at maturity, sometimes with a little pink blush.
+The fruit are medium-sized, averaging close to or just under a pound in weight.
+The flesh is yellow, fiberless, very aromatic and contains a monoembryonic seed.

-Flavor: Classic-acidic
+Flavor: Classic

 Country: USA